Shavvimal/supabase-computer-use/README.md

-# Supabase Computer Use Agentic Customer Success
+# Supabase Agentic Customer Success (Computer Use)

 Customer Success and FDE's are innundated with questions.
 Users dont read the docs.
 How can we automate these tutorials?
-Our agent hand holds you the entire way, using RAG to fetch the data from the docs, to instruct the user how ot do things.
+Our agent A.N.T hand holds you the entire way, using RAG to fetch the data from the docs, to instruct the user how ot do things.

 ## asdas